 At the same time, telemedicine platforms require scalable, API-driven AI services that integrate seamlessly with existing backends and support low-latency workflows.
 All of this must operate within strict healthcare compliance requirements, including HIPAA and GDPR, while being deployed on AWS using healthcare-grade security practices.
 Together, these constraints limit the effectiveness and scalability of AI-driven diagnostics in real-world telemedicine environments.

-The solution: agentic AI-driven AWS stack for AI in telemedicine
+Solution: agentic AI-driven AWS stack for AI in telemedicine

 1. AI-powered audio enhancement